IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 ![The Code Browser option highlighted in Ghidra](media/Ghidra-5.png)

 This will take you to an empty code browser view.
 Use `Ctrl+O` or `File > Open...` to open winmine.exe in the code browser itself.
 Following this you will be prompted to analyse the executable.
 Click Yes followed immediately by "Analyze".
-THere are unticked options available to you but they are in beta and/or will likely not be helpful to you.
+There are unticked options available to you but they are in beta and/or will likely not be helpful to you.
 If you like you can read through each of these and try to work out what each of them do, or don't, I'm not your mum.

 ### Getting To The Minefield